sethvincent/ghost-skeletheme/README.md

 Run `npm run bundle` to generate the css and js bundles that are then places in the assets/css and assets/js directories.

-You can run just the css bundler with `npm run build-css` and just the js bundler with `npm run build-js`.
+You can run just the css bundler with `npm run bundle-css` and just the js bundler with `npm run bundle-js`.

+Run `npm start` to watch the css and js files in the `src` folder for changes and automatically regenerate the bundles.

 ## License